Table of Contents

 - Or send them to the quote details page

-3. Automate Quote Emails (Optional)
+3. How to Automate WooCommerce Quote Emails

 If you hide product prices, you can schedule quotes to be sent automatically.